 The EQF encompasses all levels and all types of learning and centres on eight reference levels, known as EQF levels, that describe what a learner knows, understands and is able to do (learning outcomes descriptors).
 The EQF does not describe specific qualifications, however, relying instead on the levelling of qualifications and awards against existing National Qualifications Systems and Frameworks (NQFs).

 The referencing of different national qualifications systems and frameworks to the EQF is ongoing, with some countries having completed this activity and other countries continuing to work on development and referencing actions.
-Where referencing has been completed, results have been uploaded to the EQF Portal (a part of the European Commission's Ploteus platform) to allow the comparison of different NQFs, to the EQF, and to each other.
+Where referencing has been completed, results have been uploaded to the European Commission's Learning Opportunities and Qualifications in Europe Portal to allow the comparison of different NQFs, to the EQF, and to each other.

 What is essential for ECVET is ensuring that learning outcomes are clearly identified and described to enable the mutual understanding of qualifications and judgments on: